 But what if you didn’t sell your Apple stock when it hit $88 and instead decided to hold onto it until the stock plummeted further?
 Well, you’d be screwed because the stock went up from $90 to around $600; you would lose $510 on a the trade, plus interest!

 If you buy a stock, the worst you can do is lose all your money.
 If you short a stock, your downside is limitless because the stock can always keep going up.
-You can possibly lose more than all your money, and that's a very bad thing.
-So if you want to take a short position in something like the British pound, you want to make sure your downside risk is hedged.
+You can possibly lose more than all your money, and that’s a very bad thing.
+So if you take a short position, you want to make sure your downside risk is hedged.

 As The Handbook of Hedge Funds puts it: